Explicit 34: Star Wars Holiday Special

 23:32

-So that makes sense that they would have those costumes to hand there.
+So that makes sense that they would have those costumes to hand in.

 23:36